rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 * **Viewing ROS Bag Jobs on the Device Details Page**

-The device's details page allows you to view the
+The device's details page allows you to view the ROS bag jobs running on the device.
+For more information, [click here](/3_how-tos/35_tooling_and_debugging/working-with-rosbags/)

-You can view the

 #### Bugfixes